McGill Redbirds football: History

 In 1874, McGill and Harvard met in the first North American style football game.

 Old "Football Fightum" had been resurrected at Harvard in 1872, when Harvard resumed playing football.
 Harvard, however, had adopted a version of football which allowed carrying, albeit only when the player carrying the ball was being pursued.
 As a result of this, Harvard refused to attend the rules conference organized by the other schools and continued to play under its own code.
 While Harvard's voluntary absence from the meeting made it hard for them to schedule games against other American universities, it agreed to a challenge to play McGill University in a two-game series.
 Inasmuch as rugby football had been transplanted to Canada from England, the McGill team played under a set of rules which allowed a player to pick up the ball and run with it whenever he wished.
-Another rule, unique to McGill, was to count tries (the act of grounding the football past the opposing team's goal line; it is important to note that there was no end zone during this time), as well as goals, in the scoring.
+Another rule, unique to McGill, was to count tries (the act of grounding the football past the opposing team's goal line; there was no end zone during this time), as well as goals, in the scoring.
 In the Rugby rules of the time, a touchdown only provided the chance to kick a free goal from the field.
 If the kick was missed, the touchdown did not count.

 The McGill team travelled to Cambridge to meet Harvard.
 On May 14, 1874, the first game, played under Harvard's rules, was won by Harvard with a score of 3–0.
 The next day, the two teams played under "McGill" rugby rules to a scoreless tie.
 The games featured a round ball instead of a rugby-style oblong ball.
 This series of games represents an important milestone in the development of the modern game of American football.
 In October 1874, the Harvard team once again travelled to Montreal to play McGill in rugby, where they won by three tries.

 From 1898, McGill played in the Canadian Intercollegiate Rugby Football Union, and won their first championship, the Yates Cup in 1902.
 In 1912, Frank Shaughnessy was recruited as the first professional head coach.
 His teams won the Yates Cup during his first two seasons.
 In 1919, the team went undefeated and did not concede a touchdown, and in 1928.
 The 1919 team was inducted into McGill's Hall of Fame in 2010.